Trump administration offers some details of how it would control US Steel, but union raises concerns

 The president has the authority to name one of the corporate board’s independent three directors and veto power over the other two choices, according to a person familiar with the terms of the agreement who insisted on anonymity to discuss them.
 The details of the board structure were first reported by The New York Times.

-Nippon Steel has never publicly backed off the idea that it is buying U.S. Steel as a wholly owned subsidiary.
+Details of the agreement emerged as Trump was traveling to Alberta in Canada for the Group of Seven summit.

+Still, the full terms remain somewhat unclear.
+The companies have not made public the full terms of Nippon Steel’s acquisition of U.S. Steel or the national security agreement with the federal government.

-On Sunday, the United Steelworkers, the labor union representing U.S. Steel employees, posted a letter raising questions about the deal forged by Trump, who during his run for the presidency had pledged to block any merger.
+On Sunday, the United Steelworkers, the labor union representing U.S. Steel employees, posted a letter raising questions about the deal forged by Trump, who during his run for the presidency had pledged to block Nippon Steel’s acquisition of U.S. Steel.

 The union said it was “disappointed” that Trump “has reversed course” and raised basic questions about the ownership structure of U.S. Steel.